-Because 47-8-2 NMSA 1978 in the Uniform Owner-Resident Relations Act, 47-8-1 to 47- 8-51 NMSA 1978, states that the Act's general purpose is to clarify the rights and the obligations of owners and residents and because it is not clear that the provision in 47-8-47 NMSA 1978, which gives a tenant a right to file an appeal to stay the execution of a writ of restitution regarding an eviction action, in the Act is intended to provide protection against sheriff 's deputies who execute the writ due to not knowing of the appeal, the execution of the writ by the deputies did not entitle the tenants to a recovery as to the negligence claim that was filed against the County of Bernalillo (New Mexico), the sheriff and the deputies.
+Because 47-8-2 NMSA 1978 in the Uniform Owner-Resident Relations Act, 47-8-1 to 47-8-51 NMSA 1978, states that the Act's general purpose is to clarify the rights and the obligations of owners and residents and because it is not clear that the provision in 47-8-47 NMSA 1978, which gives a tenant a right to file an appeal to stay the execution of a writ of restitution regarding an eviction action, in the Act is intended to provide protection against sheriff's deputies who execute the writ due to not knowing of the appeal, the execution of the writ by the deputies did not entitle the tenants to a recovery as to the negligence claim that was filed against the County of Bernalillo (New Mexico), the sheriff and the deputies.
 Runge v.
 Fox, 110 N.M.
 447, 796 P.2d 1143 (Ct.
-App.1990) Bernalillo County (New Mexico), the sheriff, and the deputies were entitled to a favorable judgment regarding the tenants' negligence claim under 41-4-4 NMSA 1978 in the Tort Claims Act, 41-4-1 to 41-4-27 NMSA 1978, regarding executing the writ of restitution that was issued due to the landlord's desire to evict the tenants; the county was not negligent because the deputies were not negligent because the deputies were not negligent because the deputies were not required to check with the magistrate clerk's office regarding the possibility of the tenants filing the appeal, which they did file, that had the intent under 47-8-47 NMSA 1978 in the Uniform Owner-Resident Relation Act, 47-8-1 to 47-8-51 NMSA 1978, of staying the execution of the writ.
+App.1990) Bernalillo County (New Mexico), the sheriff, and the deputies were entitled to a favorable judgment regarding the tenants' negligence claim under 41-4-4 NMSA 1978 in the Tort Claims Act, 41-4-1 to 41-4-27 NMSA 1978, regarding executing the writ of restitution that was issued due to the landlord's desire to evict the tenants; the county was not negligent because the deputies were not negligent because the deputies were only meeting their duty under 4-41-14 NMSA 1978 in executing the facially valid writ of restitution and the deputies were not required to check with the magistrate clerk's office regarding the possibility of the tenants filing the appeal, which they did file, that had the intent under 47-8-47 NMSA 1978 in the Uniform Owner-Resident Relation Act, 47-8-1 to 47-8-51 NMSA 1978, of staying the execution of the writ.
 Runge v.
 Fox, 110 N.M.
 447,796P.2d 1143 (Ct.App.1990)